Ghost1995/object_collection_robotic_arm/README.md

 * picking up the objects using vacuum gripper and placing them into bins, and
 * segregating the objects based on their color.

-Few applications of the projects include:
+Few applications of the project include:
 * Object segregation in shipping companies, like Amazon, Alibaba and Ikea.
 * Transporting objects from one location to another.
-* Kit buiding operation in assembly lines.
+* Kit building operation in assembly lines.

 This project has been programmed in the C++ programming language and uses C++ 11/14 features with emphasis given to Object Oriented Programming principles.
 The code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with cpplint validation.
 Cppcheck is also used for static code analysis.
 This project follows Test-driven Development to guide implementation and uses unit tests to test the code coverage written using Google Test framework.
 The code follows doxygen-formatted comments to aid doxygen documentation.

 The project will be completed in about three weeks time.
-This project is implemented by following the Solo Iterative Process(SIP).
+This project is implemented by following the Solo Iterative Process (SIP).
 This included the creation of a product backlog using the requirements and ordering them in the order of their priority.
 Finally, the software was developed over three sprints which were one week long in duration.
-The first week focuses on the planning and design of the project inculding the initial UML diagrams.
+The first week focuses on the planning and design of the project including the initial UML diagrams.
 The second week involved the programming of the actual module.
 In the third week, the remainder of programming aspect of the project is completed and a video presentation will be  created.

 ## About the Developers